Wiley is an author on a variety of legal topics, including:

 Use of hindsight prohibited

 The Supreme Court has made clear that the reasonableness of the use of force “must be judged from the perspective of a reasonable officer on the scene, rather than with the 20/20 vision of hindsight.”[vi]
 The facts known to the officer at the time must be viewed from that officer’s actual perspective at the time.
 Accordingly, facts learned about the actual circumstances of a use of force situation that are gleaned after the fact are immaterial when determining whether the officer’s use of force was permissible under the Fourth Amendment.
 For instance, evidence that a suspect actually held a toy or a cell phone, rather than the gun the officer mistakenly thought the suspect held, should be kept out of evidence.
 Instead, only credible evidence that the officer thought the suspect held a gun should be admitted into evidence.
-If it were otherwise, facts are being introduced for the judge or jury’s consideration that the officer could not possibly have known, and, would therefore allow the impermissible us of 20/20 hindsight into the fact finder’s judgment.[vii]
-Unless the officer’s belief was unfounded or known to be false, the officer’s perception that the suspect was holding a gun controls in the Constitutional analysis.[viii]
+If it were otherwise, facts are being introduced for the judge or jury’s consideration that the officer could not possibly have known, and, would, therefore, allow the impermissible us of 20/20 hindsight into the fact finder’s judgment.[vii]
+Unless the officer’s belief was unfounded or known to be false, the officer’s perception that the suspect was holding gun control in the Constitutional analysis.[viii]

 Tense and evolving circumstances must be considered

 Law enforcement personnel have difficult jobs.
 They, frankly, never know what dangers they might confront in a given help call or situation.
-The Graham test accounts for this: “The calculus of reasonableness must embody allowance for the fact that police officers are often forced to make split-second judgments – in circumstances that are tense, uncertain, and rapidly evolving – about the amount of force that is necessary in a particular situation.”[ix]
+The Graham test accounts for this: “The calculus of reasonableness must embody allowance for the fact that police officers are often forced to make split-second judgments – in circumstances that are tense, uncertain, and rapidly evolving – about the amount of force that is necessary for a particular situation.”[ix]
 In other words, officers are provided a certain level of latitude for mistaken action or belief based on the difficulty inherent in use of force situations that they frequently confront, and a range of reasonable force responses, even if it is later determined that a lesser amount of force may have accomplished the governmental objective, will pass Constitutional muster.

 A multitude of reasonableness factors

-The Supreme Court stated that, before an event, it is impossible to predict whether a certain type of force will be permissible or impermissible because the circumstances that officers’ confront vary so dramatically.
+The Supreme Court stated that, before an event, it is impossible to predict whether a certain type of force will be permissible or impermissible because the circumstances that officers confront vary so dramatically.
 “Because ‘the test of reasonableness under the Fourth Amendment is not capable of precise definition or mechanical application’ . . . its proper application requires careful attention to the facts and circumstances of each particular case.”[x]
 Moreover, the Graham factors, as noted above, are non-exclusive.
 Law enforcement defendants may use any relevant circumstance that led to the officer’s decision to use force as part of the “totality of circumstances” test.

 The list of potential factors that influence whether force is used and the level of that force is lengthy indeed.
-In addition to the oft-applied Graham Factors discussed above, officers may also consider: the number of suspects and officers involved; the availability of back-up; the relative size, age, and physical condition of officer compared with the suspect; known or perceived physical abilities or training of the suspect; the duration of the conflict or incident and resultant fatigue; any injuries to the officer; and any history of violence or mental health issues of the suspect known to the officer at the time of the incident.
+In addition to the oft-applied Graham Factors discussed above, officers may also consider the number of suspects and officers involved; the availability of back-up; the relative size, age, and physical condition of officer compared with the suspect; known or perceived physical abilities or training of the suspect; the duration of the conflict or incident and resultant fatigue; any injuries to the officer; and any history of violence or mental health issues of the suspect known to the officer at the time of the incident.
 The officer may also consider strategic and tactical environmental considerations such as slipperiness, uneven ground, heat, surrounding terrain, and other conditions that might affect the relative strategic position of the officer vis-à-vis the suspect.

 - Perception of a suspect’s use of drug or alcohol